Karwa Chauth 2022: Check City-wise Moon rise Timings

 Since the moon plays an important role in the festival, here’s when the moonrise is expected in different cities on Karwa Chauth.
-Also Read - Karwa Chauth 2022: 5 Foods to Include in Sargi to Keep You Energetic Throughout the Day
+Also Read - Karwa Chauth 2022 Makeup And Dress Ideas by Shahnaz Husain, Here's How to Flaunt an Effortless Look!

 KARWA CHAUTH 2022: CHECK CITY-WISE MOON RISE TIMINGS